Fixed Asset Accounting

-To outline Weber State University policy for establishing accountability for the fixed assets of the University consistent with State Board of Regents' Policy R561-3.
+To outline Weber State University policy for establishing accountability for fixed assets of the University consistent with State Board of Regents' Policies R561 and R572.

 A. Fixed Assets